Member Login | Sign Up

 The weight of a tennis shoe is a feature that many players associate with speed.
 A lightweight shoe feels fast for most players, while a heavier shoe may feel sluggish.

 Shoe manufacturers often trade weight, stability, and durability to strike an appealing balance.
-If you remove material from a shoe, it will become lighter, but there is usually a sacrifice in the shoe’s stability or durability.
+If material is removed from a shoe, it will become lighter, but there is usually a sacrifice in the shoe’s stability or durability.

-It’s worth keeping in mind that as the size of the shoe changes, so does the weight, which is one factor to keep in mind as you consider moving up or down a size to achieve the ideal fit.
+It’s worth noting that as the shoe’s size changes, so does its weight, which is one factor to consider when moving up or down a size to achieve the ideal fit.

 The adidas Adizero Ubersonic 4 is an example of a lightweight shoe that’s popular for both men and women.